troydm/troydm.github.io/source/_posts/2013-07-22-writting-irc-bot-using-perl-5-and-poco-irc.markdown

 First event that is executed after the POE event loop starts is **_start** event so we need to initialize bot state in that event.
 Also since [POCO::IRC][2] comes with some essential plugins and is modular by itself we can take advantage of this.
-Instead of manually making bot reconnect when it looses connection with server i've used [Connector](https://metacpan.org/module/POE::Component::IRC::Plugin::Connector) plugin.
+Instead of manually making bot reconnect when it looses connection with server I've used [Connector](https://metacpan.org/module/POE::Component::IRC::Plugin::Connector) plugin.
-If we want our bot to automaticly join some channel we can use [AutoJoin](https://metacpan.org/module/POE::Component::IRC::Plugin::AutoJoin) plugin.
+If we want our bot to automatically join some channel we can use [AutoJoin](https://metacpan.org/module/POE::Component::IRC::Plugin::AutoJoin) plugin.
-And to easily handle when someone addresses bot i've used [BotAddressed](https://metacpan.org/module/POE::Component::IRC::Plugin::BotAddressed) plugin.
+And to easily handle when someone addresses bot I've used [BotAddressed](https://metacpan.org/module/POE::Component::IRC::Plugin::BotAddressed) plugin.
-Since i wanted my bot to handle commands i could have used [BotCommand](https://metacpan.org/module/POE::Component::IRC::Plugin::BotCommand) plugin however i wanted my bot to have two modes of commands so i've decided to write bot command handling functions manually.
+Since I wanted my bot to handle commands I could have used [BotCommand](https://metacpan.org/module/POE::Component::IRC::Plugin::BotCommand) plugin however I wanted my bot to have two modes of commands so I've decided to write bot command handling functions manually.

 {% codeblock lang:perl %}
 my $irc = POE::Component::IRC::State->spawn(%opts);